xma711/notebook/math/registration/README.md

 Finally, we have the overall error function E = Ed + alpha Es + beta El

-for the first error Ed, arrange it in a more compact way.
+For the first error Ed, arrange it in a more compact way.
-Let D = diag(pi.T), so it is a nx4n matrix. it is 4 because i need to add a 1 to each pi.
+Let D = diag(pi.T), so it is a nx4n matrix.
+It is 4 because we need to add a 1 to each pi.
 A = [A1 ..
 An].T, as Ai is 3x4 matrix, so A is (3x4n).T = 4nx3 matrix.
 U = [u1 .. un].T, as ui is 3x1, U is nx3 matrix.
 W = diag(w1, .., wn) so it is a nxn matrix